Sponsored Symposia

 Time: 7.15am -8.15am (breakfast served at 6.45am)

-Speakers: Prof John Blakey, Professor Christine Jenkins, Professor David Price
+Speakers: Professor John Blakey, Professor Christine Jenkins, Professor David Price

 Synopsis: Understanding the aspects of respiratory medicine that contribute to climate change is a critical first step in mitigating emissions.
 Some actions can be taken by individuals whilst others must be taken by the pharmaceutical industry who have an obligation to invest in technology to lower the global warming potential of the propellants in currently available pMDIs (considered F-gases).